Summer All-Day Writing & Scholarship Events

 Wednesday, April 10, 3:00 – 5:00 p.m.

-During this closing reception, USF faculty responded to Jenifer Wofford: Limning the Liminal, which ranges in subject matter, from Filipina nurses, WWII comfort women, to the aftermath of Pacific Rim earthquakes.
+During this closing reception, USF faculty responded to Jenifer Wofford: Limning the Liminal, which ranged in subject matter, from Filipina nurses, WWII comfort women, to the aftermath of Pacific Rim earthquakes.
 Perspectives incorporate personal history and stories, scholarly analysis, and creative expression.
 Presenters include Professors Monisha Bajaj (International and Multicultural Education), Omar Miranda (English), Dean Rader (English), Evelyn Rodriguez (Sociology), and Ronald Sundstrom (Philosophy).

 Going Public with It: Blogging for Social Justice